 For the most part, motorcycles are treated the same as cars when it comes to following the rules of the road in the Sunshine State.
 Moreover, Florida Statutes 316.209 limits and protects motorcyclists operating two-wheel vehicles on roadways laned for traffic with these provisions:

 - Riding Side-By-Side - Lane sharing in Florida is legal and allows two motorcycle riders to ride in the same lane, either side by side or in a staggered formation.

 - Overtaking a Moving Vehicle - A motorcycle can pass traffic, as long as there is a full travel lane to utilize in a safe manner.
 In Florida, it may not use any part of the lane occupied by the vehicle being overtaken.

 - Lane Splitting - Also known as white lining, lane splitting refers to a motorcyclist negotiating and passing moving traffic by predominantly riding on the painted lane-dividing line.
 Lane splitting is an illegal practice in Florida.

-- Lane Filtering - Allows the operator of motorcycle to overtake and pass another vehicle that is stopped in the same direction of travel.
+- Lane Filtering - This allows the operator of the motorcycle to overtake and pass another vehicle that is stopped in the same direction of travel.
 In other words, a motorcyclist can pick their way through stationary (or very slow-moving traffic) to move ahead at a stoplight or intersection.
 Lane filtering is NOT legal on Florida roadways.

 In addition to observing "lane laws", operators of two-wheel vehicles are required to keep both wheels on the road's surface at all times, facing forward, and one leg on each side of the motorcycle.